What Makes Sentences Semantically Related: A Textual Relatedness Dataset and Empirical Study: Related Work and Our Approach to Annotating for Semantic Relatedness

-Closeness of meaning can be of two kinds: semantic relatedness and semantic similarity.
-Two terms are considered semantically similar if there is a synonymy, hyponymy (hypernymy), or troponymy relation between them (examples include \textit{doctor--physician} and \textit{mammal--elephant}).
+\bl{Semantic relatedness and semantic similarity are two ways to \smm{explore} closeness of meaning.} Two terms are considered semantically similar if there is a synonymy, hyponymy, or troponymy relation between them (examples include \textit{doctor--physician} and \textit{mammal--elephant}).
 Two terms are considered to be semantically related if there is any lexical semantic relation at all between them.
-Thus all similar pairs are also related, but not all related pairs are similar.
-For example, \textit{surgeon--scalpel} and \textit{tree-shade} are related, but not similar.
+Thus, all similar pairs are also related, but not all related pairs are similar.
+For example, \textit{surgeon--scalpel} and \textit{tree--shade} are related, but not similar.

-There are several word-pair datasets capturing similarity and relatedness \cite{rubenstein1965contextual,finkelstein2001placing,miller1991contextual,radinsky2011word}. \citet{asaadi2019big} created a fine-grained relatedness dataset that included unigrams and bigrams.
-They also used comparative annotations.
-Our work closely follows theirs in how we use Best--Worst Scaling (BWS) to obtain relatedness scores, but for sentence pairs instead of term pairs.

-Analogous to term pairs, two sentences are considered semantically similar when they have a paraphrasal or entailment relation, whereas relatedness accounts for all of the commonalities that can exist between two sentences.
+Analogous to term pairs, two sentences are considered semantically similar when they have a paraphrasal or entailment relation.
+Determining such an equivalence of meaning is useful in NLP tasks such as text summarization and plagiarism detection.
+Semantic Relatedness, however, accounts for all of the commonalities that can exist between two sentences \cite{halliday1976cohesion,morris1991lexical}.
 For example, the sentences in Table \ref{tab:distance-ex} Pair 1 are highly related, but they are not paraphrases or entailing.
+This expands the scope of the measure to include aspects such as the relatedness between their topics, their styles, etc.